Nonprofit Technology Roadmap

 Scoping is what turns a big roadmap idea into a phase your team can actually deliver.

-It is the difference between a roadmap that builds momentum and one that quietly overwhelms your staff.
+It is the difference between a nonprofit technology roadmap that builds momentum and one that quietly overwhelms your staff.

 It also makes the work easier to approve.
 When scope stays vague, people debate the headline project while reacting to hidden trade-offs underneath.